 Consequently, they end up at 40 years old with no real money in the bank account.

-Second, some gringos see the behavior of the locals and think they can get away with similar behavior.
+Third, some gringos see the behavior of the locals and think they can get away with similar behavior.

 Things like littering, scamming others like I wrote here and much more.